nairck/Adafruit-CLUE-Environmental-Display/README.md

    `MAG_HEADING_OFFSET` to your local magnetic declination so it shows true north rather than magnetic north.

-Each board needs its own offsets; numbers from one unit will not be right on another.
+Each board needs its own offsets; numbers from one unit are likely incorrect on another.

 ## How the compass works